-Beginning at age 65, this Rider guarantees you can withdraw up to the Protected Payment Amount, regardless of market performance, until the Rider terminates.
-Beginning with the 1st anniversary of the Rider Effective Date or most recent Reset Date, whichever is later, the Rider provides for Automatic Annual Resets of the Protected Payment Base to an amount equal to 100% of the Contract Value.
-Once the Rider is purchased, you cannot request a termination of the Rider (see the Termination subsection of this Rider for more information).
+Beginning at age 591⁄2, this rider guarantees you can withdraw up to the Protected Payment Amount, regardless of market performance, until the rider terminates.
+This rider provides for an amount (an "Annual Credit") to be added to the Protected Payment Base.
+The rider provides for Automatic Resets of the Protected Payment Base to an amount equal to 100% of the Contract Value (if the Protected Payment Base is at least \$1.00 less than the Contract Value on that Contract Anniversary).
+If there is an Annual Credit Amount applied, it is added to the Protected Payment Base before any reset determination is made.
+Once the rider is purchased, you cannot request a termination of the rider (see the Termination subsection of this rider for more information).

-If the Designated Life is 65 years of age or older, the Protected Payment Amount is 5.00% of the Protected Payment Base.
-If the Designated Life is younger than 65 years of age, the Protected Payment Amount is zero (0).
+If the Designated Life is 591⁄2 years of age or older, the Protected Payment Amount is the applicable Withdrawal Percentage (as disclosed in the Rate Sheet Prospectus Supplement applicable to your Contract) multiplied by the Protected Payment Base less any withdrawals made during the current Contract Year.
+If the Designated Life is younger than 591⁄2 years of age, the Protected Payment Amount is zero (0).
 Any allowable Protected Payment Amount remaining at the end of a Contract Year cannot be withdrawn during any following Contract Year.